jubearsun/web-tier-2017/3-css-things/README.md

+# Logistics

+## Officer Infosession
+* This Wednesday at 9PM in Barrows!
+* Learn about all the officer positions available next year
+* ALSO learn about being on marketing tier and what it entails!
+* You can always ask me for the deets :) :)
+* If you're interested in either officer board or being on marketing as a member, PLEASE let me know now!

+## Tier Photoshoot Theme
+* We get a green screen so we can come up with any theme we want and any backdrop
+* We can bring props!

 # Cool Things You Can Do With CSS

 I think all too often people focus on making cool animations and effects with javascript and don't